Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 The first step of creating an automation is setting up the Survey123 form and a webhook trigger to relay the submitted data.
 For more information on webhooks, please read our Webhooks and FME Flow article.

 Go to FME Flow.
-In the side menu, click Automations and select Create Automation.
+In the side menu, click Automations and then Create.

 Double-click the Trigger.
 In the drop-down menu, select Webhook (triggered).
 To get a Webhook URL, you will need to save the automation first.
 Click Apply and save the automation as "Survey123 Invasive Species".

-Double-click once again on the Webhook trigger and you should now see the Webhook URL.
+Double-click once again on the Webhook trigger, and you should now see the Webhook URL.
 This URL contains a unique token to give our Survey123 webhook the ability to access FME Flow and run the automation.
-Leave the parameter open, we will need to copy the Webhook URL in a moment.
+Leave the parameters open; we will need to copy the Webhook URL in a moment.

 2. Create a Survey123 Form